-It is the only winery located in this particular part of the Napa Valley, although there are other vineyards in the general area besides what is planted on their sprawling 400 acres.
+It is the only winery located in Wooden Valley, although there are other vineyards in the valley besides their own.
+The property is 400 acres.
+The winery was built in the late 1990s.
+This valley most likely will never become dominated by vineyards like other parts of Napa Valley due to the fact there is not a lot of ground water here.
 The drive here is through wooded oaks and the nearby roads are quite windy.
 While merely 9 miles from the town of Napa, a visit to Wooden Valley is certainly not the “wine strip” you find on Highway 29.
-The roads here are little traveled, cattle graze the hills, and natural vegetation by far outnumbers vineyards.
+The roads here are little traveled, cattle still graze some of the hills, and natural vegetation by far outnumbers vineyards.

 Napa attracts people from all over the world due to its fine wine and excellent cuisine.
-It seems like it is becoming rarer when we find a vintner who actually grew up in Napa and has historical family ties to the valley.
-Such is the case with the Altamura’s; owner & winemaker Frank Altamura has a long history of wine making in Napa and his wife Karen has had this property in her family since the mid 1850’s.
+It seems like it is becoming rarer when we discover a vintner who actually grew up in Napa Valley and has historical family ties to the valley.
+Such is the case with the Altamura’s; Karen’s (maiden name: Bacigalupi) family is deeply rooted in Napa Valley.
+Her family has owned their Wooden Valley property since 1855.
+A mention in The Napa Register dated December 22, 1893 refers to an Isola and Bacigalupi being granted a liquor license to open the Liberty Saloon on Main Street above the Napa Hotel.

-Having grown up in Napa Valley but trying to plant vineyards in an area with few existing vineyards, Frank found himself identifying soil types on his property similar in nature to those found in some of Napa’s high end terroir regions – i.e., Howell Mountain, the Rutherford Bench, Mt.
-Veeder, etc. Once the soils were identified this allowed him to tailor the particular rootstalks and clones to each soil type.
+Having grown up in Napa Valley but trying to plant vineyards in an area with few existing vineyards, Frank found himself identifying soil types on his property similar in nature to those found in some of Nap Valley’s more premium terroir – i.e., Howell Mountain, the Rutherford bench, Mt.
+Veeder, etc. Once the soils were identified this allowed him to tailor particular rootstalks and clones.

 The outside of their winery is all stone, quarried from the many rocks that “grow” on the property.
-Plans may eventually include a new tasting room right next to Wooden Valley Road.
+Plans may eventually include a new tasting room closer to Wooden Valley Road.
 The actual winery is located about 1/2 mile in on a gravel road which winds its way past the vineyards.
-Your tasting here will be in a small room next to the cave.
+Tastings are hosted in a small room next to the cave.
 Altamura concentrates on Sangiovese and their flagship wine, a Cabernet Sauvignon – both of which have been well received by some of the best-known wine critics.
 Their vineyards are entirely dry farmed other than a small block of Sangiovese.

 Select Wines/Winemaking